What's happened?

 Tariffs are taxes imposed on goods imported from other countries, paid by the importer.
 For example, when a company in the US buys products from abroad, it pays a tax to receive those goods.

 President Trump aims to use tariffs to encourage US consumers to buy more American-made goods by making foreign-made products more expensive.
 This strategy is intended to protect US manufacturing and create more jobs.
+He may also be seeking to raise revenue to help fund tax cuts.

 How we're responding